German Fatherland Party: Leadership

-The party's leaders were Wolfgang Kapp – who would later instigate the failed attempted coup in 1920 known as the Kapp Putsch – and Admiral Alfred von Tirpitz, a naval minister and post-war party leader.
+The party's leaders were Wolfgang Kapp – who would later play a key role in the failed coup in 1920 known as the Kapp Putsch – and Admiral Alfred von Tirpitz, a naval minister and post-war party leader.
 Walter Nicolai, head of the military secret service, was also supportive.
 Media baron Alfred Hugenberg was also a prominent member and Duke John Albert of Mecklenburg was made "Honorary Chairman".
 The party included many leading industrialists, large landowners, and business association officials, including Georg Wilhelm von Siemens, Carl Duisberg, Ernst von Borsig, Hugo Stinnes, Emil Kirdorf and Hermann Röchling, but also humanities scholars such as Eduard Meyer.

 The Fatherland Party held two congresses (on 24 September 1917 and 19 April 1918 in Berlin).
 The statute did not provide a delegation procedure, and every party member could participate in the party congresses, which were purely forums for acclamation.
 The Select Committee called a party congress.
 In addition, there was a Reich Committee composed of the Executive Board, the Select Committee, and 50 individuals to be determined by the party congress, but only met three times.
 In addition to Tirpitz, Johann Albrecht and Kapp, the DVLP board of directors was made up of the following people: Gottfried Traub, August Rumpf, Heinrich Beythien, Carl Pfeiffer, Lambert Brockmann, Wilhelm von Siemens, Dietrich Schäfer, Franz von Reichenau, Ernst Schweckendieck, Otto Hoffmann, Ulrich von Hassell and Stephan von Nieber.
-The party executive of the DVLP had a powerful, almost independent position - it could not be changed from within the party and chose new members if necessary.
+The party executive of the DVLP had a powerful, almost independent position – it could not be changed from within the party and chose new members if necessary.
 Decisions were made in small groups; according to the statute, the committee had a quorum when two (from April 1918 three) members were present.
 The Select Committee, abolished in April 1918, later included the eight people appointed in September 1917.